justinknierim/lfs-livecd/trunk/doc/README.txt

 The minimum required amount of RAM is 512 MB.
 If you have less than 768 MB of RAM, add swap when the CD boot finishes.

+[NOTE]
-NOTE: in order to save RAM, sources and proprietary drivers are not loaded there.
+In order to save RAM, sources and proprietary drivers are not loaded there.
 In order to access them, please mount this CD and look into /media/cdrom/sources and /media/cdrom/drivers.